supsm/MCPPPP/README.md

 #### CLI
 In the CLI versrion of MCPPPP, you will need to add paths and settings yourself.
 To do this, add paths of folders to convert in `mcpppp.properties` such as `C:\Users\supsm\AppData\Roaming\.minecraft\resourcepacks`.
 Settings can be specified in `mcpppp.properties`.
 To do so, put `//set` followed by an option and a value (space seperated) in one line.
 Alternatively, command-line arguments may be passed for temorary settings (if you don't know what this means, you probably don't need to use this anyway).
-Newlines are replaced with `;`.
+Newlines are replaced with `;`. **IMPORTANT:** a `;` is needed at the end of the command line argemunts, or mcpppp will get confused
 <details>
   <summary>Settings</summary>